Are you wondering how to write a cover letter enclosure?

 Enclosures are standalone documents that are included with the business letter.

-Enclosures do not need other documents to compliment it.
+Enclosures do not need other documents to complement them.

-For an email cover letter for a job, it is impossible to differentiate between attachments or enclosures.
-For an email cover letter, every document included becomes an “Attachment.”
+It is impossible to differentiate between attachments or enclosures for an email cover letter for a job.
+Every document included in an email cover letter becomes an “Attachment.”

 When you are applying online, the rules are a bit different.

-If the job posting says “Send your resume to email@example.com..”, then the email becomes a standalone cover letter.
+If the job posting says “Send your resume to xyz@email[dot]com..”, then the email becomes a standalone cover letter.

 Write the cover letter by following the cover letter writing guide.